David Rose

 Richie Campbell

-Stephen Meet Richie, one of our Technical Crew Members (TCMs).
-Richie joined our team in February 2024.
+Meet Richie, our Senior Technical Crew Members (TCM).
+Richie joined our team as one of our Technical Crew Members in February 2024, before being promoted to Senior Technical Crew Member in June 2025.
 Proudly calling Sheffield home, Richie brings a wealth of experience and dedication to his role, ensuring the safety and optimal performance of our aircraft.

 As a TCM Richie conducts vital pre-flight checks and procedures as well as providing valuable assistance to the Pilot during key flight phases such as take-off, approach and landing, in addition to aiding the medical team in the capacity of Emergency Care Assistant (ECA).